 In the last month, COVID-19 has pushed the use of video conferencing technologies and many other online collaboration tools to the fore.
-Zoom, which was one of the providers to have always offered a free option, and been very supportive of education, rapidly rose from about 10 million subscriptions to 200 million.
+Zoom, which was one of the providers to have always offered a free option, and been very supportive of education, rapidly rose from about ten million subscriptions to two hundred million.
 The platform is popular in education due to features such as breakout rooms, polls, and hand-raising.

 It is easier to hit a large, nearby target than a small distant one

 In terms of cyber-attacks, Microsoft Windows is the most targeted operating system in the world.
 This is not because it is the worst.
 It is by far the most widely deployed platform in the world.
 Hackers are smart, and they understand economics.
 Why waste your time searching for a needle in a haystack if a piece of straw will do the job?

 Zoom is now the most popular online conferencing tool in the world.
 According to their CEO, they never expected such growth.
 Who could?
 How would you manage a twentyfold increase in popularity of your product overnight?
 It sounds like a great problem to have, but most businesses would collapse under this growth as their supply chains would not be able to scale fast enough.